-China is we work.
-Yeah, but that’s another story.
+China is we work?
+Yeah, but that's another story.
 Yeah.
-Well,
+Well, you

-you know, even something as simple as that the freight cost, you know, your container of paper products might have been 10, or $12,000.
-The freight was three, but at certain times of the year, it’s nine.
-Well, today, it probably is even more than that.
-So that that’s where I call it the Phantom price that we had to kind of meet that phantom price.
-And one of the things so our customers, not the buyers that I was dealing with, but our customers were primarily foodservice distributors.
+know, even something as simple as the freight cost, you know, you're a container of paper products might have been 10, or $12,000, the freight was three, but at certain times of the year, it's nine.
+Well, today, probably is even more than that.
+So that's where I call it the Phantom price that we had to kind of meet that phantom price.
+And one of the things so our customers, not the buyers that I was dealing with, but our customers were primarily food service distributors.
 So these are people who are moving a tremendous volume of food.
 I mean, in reality, our US food service customers buy more food than Canada.
-I don’t mean, then.
+I don't mean, then.
+Yeah.

 Qasim Virjee 16:10

+Loblaws a single company, the whole country's worth of threats, right?
 Yeah.
-Loblaws a single company, then the whole country’s worth of That’s right.
-Yeah.
-So there, there is a population of America’s how many 600 million something more,
+So there is a population of America's how many 600 million something more, three, 300

 Amin Jadavji 16:20

-three 303 change, but so, you know, maybe a little little sidebar, which does relate to both the paper and, and the farming, but pre COVID, because we have good numbers.
-54% of all food consumed in America went through food service.
-So if you think about you know, how 100% of your food takeout culture, you know, fast food.
+new change, but so, you know, maybe a little little sidebar, which does relate to both the paper and, and the farming, but pre COVID Because we have good numbers 54% of all food consumed in America went through food service.
+So if you think about you know, 100% of your food, takeout culture, you know, fast food.
 Exactly, exactly.
-So 54% a little more than half of all food consumed in America, pre COVID was through restaurants, hotels, airport, shopping malls.
-And the balance 46 was not just grocery it was, you know, grocery meal delivery kits, catering, all sorts of other things.
+So 54% a little more than half of all food consumed in America, pre COVID was through, you know, restaurants, hotels, airport, shopping malls.
+And the balance 46 was not just grocery it was, you know, grocery meal delivery kits, catering, you know, all sorts of other things.
 Yeah.
-So what’s kind of unknown?
-I mean, there’s there’s three foodservice distributors that control the majority of that.
+So what's kind of unknown?
+I mean, there's there's three foodservice distributors that control the majority of that.
 54%.
 And luckily for us, all three of those major guys were ex customers of mine.
-Yeah, so feeding